chef-boneyard/netapp_e-cookbook/README.md

 ### Attributes ###
 This resource has the following attributes:

 * `name` string.
-Required, name_attibute.
+Required, name_attribute.
 The user-label to assign to the new storage pool.
 * `storage_system` IP address string.
 Required.
 IP address of the storage system being managed by the proxy.
 * `disk_drive_ids` array of strings.
 The identifiers of the disk drives to use for creating the storage pool.
 Required for disk_pool creation.
 * `raid_level` string.
 The RAID configuration for the new storage pool.
 Possible values: 'Unsupported', 'All', '0', '1', '3', '5', '6' or 'DiskPool'.
 Required for volume_group creation.